Mushymato/TrinketTinker/guide/001-Tinker.md

 ## Integrating Trinket Tinker

-As a custom asset based framework, you can put all trinket related edits in a json separate from the rest of the mod like so.
+As a custom asset based framework, you can put all trinket related edits in a json separate from the rest of the mod like example below.
 This helps turn trinkets into an optional feature for your mod.

 ```json
 {